Sonnet 139

 That we were poor, until we went to school,

-And felt derision for the precious clothes
+And felt the sneer at the dear hand-sewn clothes

 My mother made with worn out lonely tools.